RRoggia/git-workflow/README.md

 ## Centralized
 One central repository, can accept code, and everyone synchronizes their work with it.
 There is only one branch called `master` all the changes goes to this branch.

 If two developers `clone` from the repository and both make changes, the first developer to push their changes back up can do so with no problems.
-The second developer must `merge` in the first one’s work before pushing changes up, so as not to overwrite the first developer’s changes.
+The second developer must `merge` in the first one's work before pushing changes up, so as not to overwrite the first developer's changes.

 ![Centralized workflow](https://git-scm.com/book/en/v2/images/centralized_workflow.png)